 - Use IFTTT integrations with apps like Pocket to create Todoist tasks to remind you to read an item later.

-- Download the Todoist browser extension on Chrome, Firefox, or Safari, to save any url to access later.
+- Download the Todoist browser extension to save any url to access later.

 2. ClarifyNow that your Todoist inbox is full, the next step is to transform the chaotic clutter of everything you’ve captured into concrete action steps.
 Go through each item in your inbox, and do one of the following (there are more specifics on how to do each step in the next section):